amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/send-data-to-amplitude.md

 {{partial:collapse name="How are events calculated towards the monthly event volume limit?"}}
 Any events sent and processed through Amplitude’s ingestion system are counted toward the monthly limit.
 Event volume is calculated on a calendar month basis.
 On the first of every month, event volume is reset to zero.
-Any computed events in Amplitude (e.g. computed revenue events) do not count as separate events.
+Any computed events in Amplitude (for example, computed revenue events) don't count as separate events.
 {{/partial:collapse}}

+{{partial:collapse name="What are Amplitude's limits on event types, event properties, and user properties?"}}
+Amplitude projects have the following limits:

+- Event types: 2000
+- Event properties: 2000
+- User properties: 1000

+If you exceed these limits, Amplitude ingests data as configured, but doesn't appear until you meet the limit.

+For example, if you have 2000 event types, and add four more, those new four event types don't appear until the total number of event types is 2000 or fewer.
+{{/partial:collapse}}

 {{partial:collapse name="I exceeded my 2000 event type per project instrumentation limit.
 Are the events that are sent after the 2000th event type still counted towards the monthly event volume limit?"}}
 Yes.
 Events that exceed the event type limit of 2000 events per project still count towards the monthly event limit.
-Although these events are not queryable within Amplitude itself, they are still ingested and can be viewed with Export API.
+Although these events aren't queryable within Amplitude itself, they are still ingested and can be viewed with Export API.
 {{/partial:collapse}}